noiamhippyman/GMGL/readme.md

 I plan on adding every function but at the moment this only has the functions necessary to follow along with the tutorials found at [learnopengl.com](https://www.learnopengl.com).

-This extension is W.I.P. so I don't recommend using this for anything serious.
+This extension is a W.I.P. so I don't recommend using this for anything serious.
 But it's fun to mess around with and I could really use some more experienced OpenGL programmers who can point out the more important functions.
-Otherwise it's just a matter of me learning about something I need and implmenting it.
+Otherwise it's just a matter of me learning about something I need and implementing it.

 Also if you're familiar with C++ you can check out the source code.
 It's pretty simple to follow the same pattern I've been going with when wrapping functions.